FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 `ethos.start` command not found

-- Install or re-enable the Ethos VS Code extension
+- Install or re-enable the `bsongis.ethos` VS Code extension

 `Python was not found`